Code-Institute-Submissions/Mair-E-MileStoneProject2/README.md

 A custom 404 page has been created and assigned via GitHub to load whenever a non-existent page is requested.

 [404 page image](/assets/imagesrm/404.jpg)

+## Feature Ideas
+### Basic
+To improve my game page further I could:
+- Different difficulty levels
+- A best score
+- Links to county/landmark information

+### Content
+- User could select Easy, Difficult level.
+I would use javascript connected to html buttons to add these functions.
+- User can challenge themselves to beat their score when playing again.
+I would use more complex javascript to add this function.
+- User clicks a link on a card when matched and a information card pops up.
+I would add additional html pages or pop up banners using javascript.

 ----